AMS SolutionsPosted December 24, 2025

 When you outsource your billing, you’re entrusting a partner with your patients’ most sensitive protected health information (PHI).
 This makes data security and HIPAA compliance absolutely non-negotiable.
 A reputable billing partner must have robust security measures in place to protect against data breaches.
 Ask potential partners about their security protocols, data encryption methods, and employee training on HIPAA regulations.
 They should be able to clearly explain how they safeguard your data and ensure they are fully compliant with all federal guidelines.
 Your patients’ trust and your practice’s reputation depend on it.

-Modern Technology and Clear Reporting
+Demand Modern Tech and Transparent Reporting

 The right partner will use modern technology to streamline the billing process and provide you with clear, actionable insights into your financial performance.
 Outdated software can lead to inefficiencies and errors, so look for a company that invests in current technology and automation.
 Just as important is their reporting process.
 You should receive regular, easy-to-understand reports on key performance indicators (KPIs) like claim acceptance rates, days in accounts receivable, and collection rates.
 This transparency allows you to track progress and ensures your practice management is always based on solid data.